 Dr. Nikky Adossi answered the call into ministry in 1994 and ordained in 1995 alongside her husband, Peter Adossi.
 She is a Bible teacher, prayer warrior and intercessor.
-She holds a first degree in Office Management, a Master's degree in Psychology from the University of Phoenix, AZ and a Doctorate in Ministry from United Theological Seminary, Dayton, Ohio.
+She holds a first degree in Office Management, a Master's degree in Psychology from the University of Phoenix, AZ and a Doctorate in Ministry (D.Min) from United Theological Seminary, Dayton, Ohio.
 She is a graduate of Patmos Bible School of Faith, Lagos, Nigeria and Rhema Correspondence Bible School, Tulsa, OK.
+She also earned her PhD in Clinical Christian Counselling from Jacksonville Theological Seminary, Florida.
 She is a Licensed Clinical Pastoral Counselor - Advanced Certification.
 A Certified Temperament Pastoral Counselor and a Professional Clinical Member of the National Christian Counselors Association (NCCA).
 Her passion is to see souls saved, sanctified, filled with the Holy Spirit, believers conformed to the image of Christ and live a victorious life.
 She is passionate about families and relationships being made whole.
 Dr. Nikky has a passion for the word of God and great compassion for the needy and homeless.
 She has served the incarcerated in prisons and homeless shelters for several years in Nigeria and in Stamford, CT.
 She is the author of many books.
 She is an Entrepreneur.
 Her background is also in banking.
 She has worked in the banking industry in Nigeria and USA for over 18 years.
 It is with great honor, privilege and humility she has for years served the body of Christ in general and ministered extensively to women in particular.
 Her desire is to see every believer rooted and grounded in the word of God and be a worthy witness of our Lord and Savior Jesus Christ.
 She and her husband Peter live in Texas and are blessed with covenant children.

 WHAT WE BELIEVE